HugoPeters1024/hs-sleuth/README.md

 ## Identified Limitations

 - Getting more detailed information about rewrite rule firings (such as which ones are considered etc.) will require changes to GHC.

-## For the Final Thesis

-- What the contributions (making a tool to support haskell developers), and how can we verify that (ACM Empirical Evaluation Checklist?)
-    - Also conversations with the industry, Well Typed, Channable, Chordify?